-The two models GSM1 and GSM2 are from a 2 glacial cycle run (starting at 240 ka) with 30 ensemble model parameters set to values from an ongoing calibration against various paleo constraints (including RSL data and cosmogenic dates) along with fit to present-day topography at the end of the transient run.
-The grid resolution is 0.25 by 0.125 degrees longitude/latitude which translates to about 13.9 km in the latitudinal direction and goes down to about 5 km in the longitudinal direction near the northern edge of the ice sheet.
+The two models GSM1 and GSM2 are from a two-glacialcycle run (starting at 240 ka) with 30 ensemble model parameters set to values from an ongoing calibration against various palaeo constraints (including relative sea level data and cosmogenic dates) along with topography fit to present day at the end of the transient run.
+The grid resolution is $0.25^{\circ} \times 0.125^{\circ}$ longitude-latitude, which translates to about 13.9 km in the latitudinal direction and goes down to about 5 km in the longitudinal direction near the northern edge of the ice sheet.
 For this intercomparison, the model was nudged to observed 2000 CE ice margins during the 1500 to 2000 CE interval.
-The model uses a 4 km deep permafrost resolving bedthermal model with the deep geothermal heatflux set to a partially calibrated mix from Rogozhina et al (2016), Fox Maule et al., (2009), Tarasov and Peltier (2003), and Pollack et al (1993).
-The glacial cycles use a calibrated mix of climate forcings derived from the GRIP del180 record (GICC05 chronology + Dansgaard et al, 1993 chronology), the synthetic temperature record from Barker et al (2011), and PMIP III fields from GCM simulations (Braconnot et al, 2012).
-Surface mass balance depends on both PDD and (orbitally updated) monthly mean insolation.
-Ocean temperatures (for submarine ice melt) are derived from scaling the results of the TRACE deglacial simulation with CSSM3 (Liu et al, 2009).
-The two models differ in the soft bedded basal drag used since 1500 CE.
-The GSM1 version uses a Coulomb-plastic soft bed rheology, while the GSM2 version uses a linear Weertman type basal drag law (as was used for the full glacial cycle run for both models).
-Both use a power law 3 basal drag for hard bed.
+The model uses a 4 km deep permafrost-resolving bed thermal model with the deep geothermal heat flux set to a partially calibrated mix from Rogozhina et al. (2016), Fox Maule et al. (2009), Tarasov and Peltier (2003), and Pollack et al. (1993).
+The glacial cycles use a calibrated mix of climate forcings derived from the GRIP δ^{18} O record (GICC05 chronology and Dansgaard et al., 1993, chronology), the synthetic temperature record from Barker et al. (2011) and PMIP III fields from GCM simulations (Braconnot et al., 2012).
+Surface mass balance depends on both positive degree days (PDDs) and (orbitally updated) monthly mean insolation.
+Ocean temperatures (for submarine ice melt) are derived from scaling the results of the TRACE deglacial simulation with CSSM3 (Liu et al., 2009).
+The two models differ in the soft-bedded basal drag used since 1500 CE.
+The GSM1 version uses a Coulomb-plastic soft-bed rheology, while the GSM2 version uses a linear Weertman-type basal drag law (as was used for the full glacial cycle run for both models).
+Both use a power law basal drag formulation for hard bed.